-On completion of the web submission process, authors will be sent an e-mail that formally acknowledges receipt of the submission, together with the Chester refcode.
-The Chester refcode has two letters and four digits (e.g. fg1795), with the two letters identifying the assigned Co-editor; the refcode should be used in all subsequent communications with the Chester office and Co-editor.
+Authors will be sent an e-mail that formally acknowledges receipt of the CIF and provides the Chester refcode.
+The Chester refcode has two letters and four digits (e.g. cf6913), with the two letters identifying the assigned Co-editor; the refcode should be used in all subsequent communications with the Chester office and Co-editor.